PanelAlpha Documentation

 sudo ./panelalpha-snapshot.sh --cron install

-# Q: Automated backups fail but manual backups work
+Problem: Automated backups fail while manual backups succeed.

 Solution: